Miss Black America

 The Miss Black America beauty contest is a competition for young African-American women.
 The pageant has garnered the support of artists, activists and performers including Stevie Wonder, Curtis Mayfield, and Oprah Winfrey.
 After 40 years, in 2009 the pageant had a "kick off" in Washington, D.C. to rebrand the competition.
 The first teen winner was Ashley Anglin.
 The first runner-up teen was Monet Jackson, a resident of Mitchellville, MD; and Destiny Welch, second runner-up and also an MD resident.
 The adult winner was DC native and MD resident, Miss Kamilla Collier-Mullin.
 The first runner-up Miss Cherie A. Bryant, a northern Virginia resident; and the second runner up was Miss Janesia Simmons in the adult pageant.

 History

 It was originally a local Philadelphia area contest to protest the lack of black women in the Miss America pageant.
 J. Morris Anderson created and produced the Miss Black America Pageant along with Brenda Cozart who organized and directed the pageant also serving as a beauty consultant for contestants and recruiter which started on August 17, 1968, at the Ritz-Carlton in Atlantic City.
-With support from Phillip H. Savage, Tri-State Director of the NAACP, the pageant received nationwide press coverage as a protest against the Miss America Pageant, an event that Mr. Savage and other NAACP leaders had long condemned for exclusion of black women contestants.
+With support from Phillip H. Savage, Tri-State Director of the NAACP, the pageant received press coverage as a protest against the Miss America Pageant, an event that Mr. Savage and other NAACP leaders had long condemned for exclusion of black women contestants.

 In September 1977, NBC televised the Miss Black America contest, the day before CBS televised Miss America.